 The Initialize phase has a second tab that lists system variables — these variables are created with the application and cannot be deleted.

-Most system variables are initialized when the application starts and can be used throughout the application, such as the Last Milestone variable.
-When your application starts, the initial value of Last Milestone is an empty string.
-While your application runs, the Last Milestone value is set to the last milestone that your application reaches.
+Most system variables are initialized with appropriate values when the application session starts and can be used throughout the application, such as the ANI and DNIS.
+Other system variables, such as Last Milestone, are populated as the application session progresses.
+For example, when the application starts, the initial value of Last Milestone is an empty string.
+While the application runs, the Last Milestone value is set to the last milestone that the application reached.

 |DNIS||Specifies the dialed number.|

 |MaxTime||Maximum time (in minutes) to keep this session alive.
 For more information, see Setting the MaxTime value.|